Tax Planning in Dallas, TX

 • $21,900 for head of household

-When your deductible income is more than the standard deduction, itemizing each eligible deduction may be advantageous.
-The drawback is that itemizing can be time-consuming and requires proof of each deduction.
-A financial planner in Dallas, TX can assist in determining whether taking the standard deduction or itemizing is more suitable.
+If your deductible expenses are higher than these thresholds, itemizing—adding each eligible deduction individually—may be beneficial.
+The trade-off is that itemizing takes more time, as you need to provide evidence for each deduction.
+A financial planner in Dallas, TX can assist in determining whether taking the standard deduction or itemizing is more advantageous.

 • Review Your Retirement Accounts —